SahiltheGreat/Instagram-Bot/README.md

 # Instagram-Bot
 A bot that does automatic login and image-liking

-Requirements:
+*Requirements*

 -Python Selenium package
   (pip3 install selenium)
-- geckodriver (selenium webdriver) as per your current Firefox version (or)
-   Chromedriver (selenium webdriver) as per your current Google Chrome version
+- geckodriver (selenium webdriver) as per your current Firefox version -chromedriver (selenium webdriver) as per your current Google Chrome version

-USING THE SCRIPT:
+*USING THE SCRIPT:*

 -python3 Instagram.py
 -Enter your email-id, password, and the username of the person whose posts you want to like.